-A ship captain in the Philippines sailing on international vessels is one of the highest paid worker.
+A ship captain in the Philippines sailing on international vessels is one of the highest-paid workers.

 Aside from that, he enjoys other perks too.
-Company or charters give him free phone call vouchers, free internet, nice big cabin and many things.
+Companies or charters give him free phone call vouchers, free internet, a nice big cabin, and many other things.

 Moreover, he gets to sail the world for free and use his income to explore the best cities his vessel calls to.

-That’s one of the many reasons why many seafarers aim of becoming a ship captain.
+That’s one of the many reasons why many seafarers aim to become ship captains.

-The captain of the ship stands at the top of the vessel’s shipboard organization.
+The captain of the ship stands at the top of the shipboard organization.

-He has the overall responsibility of everything that happens in the vessel.
+He has the overall responsibility for everything that happens in the vessel.
 Thus, he must very well know his ship and his crew.